nbering/nicholasbering-ca/_posts/2020-10-18-minecraft-64bit-rpi4.md

 we're using a _fork_ - or copy, with changes - of the official MultiMC Minecraft release meta-data in order to get our arm64 build of LWJGL for the Raspberry Pi.
 >
-> Unforunately, these meta-data files are getting a little behind on that fork.
+> Unfortunately, these meta-data files are getting a little behind on that fork.
 I'm personally hoping to spend some time on getting these updated, or getting the LWJGL changes made available on the main branch of MultiMC, but at the moment we will need to accept being a _little_ behind.
 At least we're not on 1.12.2 anymore